AlgoMaster Logo

 1. Access Modifiers

 • private: Accessible only within the same class.
-This is the primary tool for data hiding.
+This is the primary tool for hiding data.

 • public: Accessible from anywhere.
-This creates the controlled public interface.
+This is what you use for the controlled interface.

 2. Getters and Setters